stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 Although we are perhaps half-way to our goal of rendering a triangle it is already apparent that the demo is becoming unwieldy:

-* The main application code is one large, imperative method.
+* The main application code is one large, imperative method that is difficult to navigate.

-* The nature of a Vulkan application means that the various collaborating components are inherently highly inter-dependant, we are forced to structure the code based on the inter-dependencies resulting in convoluted and brittle code.
+* The nature of a Vulkan application means that the various collaborating components are inherently highly inter-dependant, we are forced to structure the logic based on the inter-dependencies resulting in convoluted and brittle code.

 * All components are created and managed in a single source file rather than being factoring out to discrete, coherent classes.

-What we have is a 'God class' which will become harder to navigate and maintain as more code is added to the demo.
+* The maintenance situation will get worse as more code is added to the demo.

-The obvious solution is to use a _dependency injection_ framework that manages the components and dependencies for us, freeing development to focus on each component in relative isolation.
+The obvious solution is to use _dependency injection_ freeing development to focus on each component in relative isolation.
 For this we will use [Spring Boot](https://spring.io/projects/spring-boot) which is one of the most popular and best supported dependency injection frameworks.

-Note that only the demo applications will be dependant on this framework and not the JOVE library itself.
+Note that only the demo applications will be dependant on Spring and not the JOVE library itself.

 ### Project